-The Willunga Basin Landscape Biodiversity Project (the Project) is a joint initiative of the Friends of Willunga Basin and the McLaren Vale Grape Wine & Tourism Association (MVGWTA).
+The McLaren Biodiversity Project (the Project) is a joint initiative of community, via the Friends of Willunga Basin; Government, via the NRM; and industry, represented by those willing to put in.

-- protect and enhance the biodiversity of the Willunga Basin Landscape;
+- protect and enhance the biodiversity of privately-owned land the Willunga Basin Landscape;

-- raise the region’s biodiversity score, as captured by the MVGWTA’s Sustainable Winegrowing Programme; and
+- underpin a lift in the region’s biodiversity score, as captured by the Sustainable Winegrowing Australian Programme.

-Creek lines will be a key element of the project, with the initial focus on the Willunga, Maslin & Pedler Creeks.
-Beyond this, the focus will be on road sides (and the ‘Shiraz Trail’) and on the health and interconnectivity of stands of remnant native vegetation will also attract the project’s attention.
+Creek line restoration will be a key element of the project, with a principal focus on the Willunga, Maslin & Pedler Creek systems.
+The health and interconnectivity of stands of remnant native vegetation will also attract the project’s attention.

 - the clearing and restoration of heavily degraded creek lines across the Willunga Basin;

-- the curtailment of the spread of olives and other feral woody weeds across the Basin’s landscape;
+- the curtailment of the spread of olives, ash, briar rose and other feral woody weeds across the Basin’s landscape;

-- enhancement of that landscape through increased connectivity between bio-diverse nodes and corridors;
+- enhancement of the regional landscape through increased connectivity between bio-diverse nodes and corridors;

 - the strengthening of populations of diminished flora, such as grey box;

 - improved native fauna habitats and counts, as well as decreased counts of exotic fauna;